 – The wine should have more acid than the food

 – The wine should be sweeter than the food

-– The wine should have the same flavor intensity as the food
+– The wine should have the same flavour intensity as the food

-– Red wines pair best with strong flavored meats
+– Red wines pair best with strongly flavoured meats

 – White wines pair best with lighter meats